VertigoOne1/securia/README.md

 https://gha-cache-server.falcondev.io/getting-started

 - bug - the containers do not exit/restart properly sometimes when errors are encountered. such as when the api service is unavailable.
+- bug - the kafka needs to be more "safe" on exit, the exit loop is just crashing it out.
 - develop image/psql pruning system, it gets out of control pretty quick, also needed to be able to delete anyway.
 - switch collectors to central driven enrollment style (collector api polling for what to collect, with scaling)
 - user driven recorder creation, attachment to collectors